Synerise/ios-sdk/README.md

 	[SNRSynerise initializeWithClientApiKey:clientApiKey]; // 1
 	[SNRSynerise setDebugModeEnabled:YES]; //2
 	[SNRSynerise setDelegate:self]; // 3

-	[SNRTracker setAutoTrackMode:SNRTrackerAutoTrackModeFine]; // 4

-	SNRTrackerConfiguration trackerConfiguration;
-	trackerConfiguration.minBatchSize = 10;
-	trackerConfiguration.maxBatchSize = 100;
-	trackerConfiguration.autoFlushTimeout = 10.0f;

-	[SNRTracker setConfiguration:trackerConfiguration]; // 5

-	[SNRInjector setAutomatic:YES]; // 6
-	[SNRInjector setWalkthroughDelegate:self]; // 7
+	[SNRInjector setWalkthroughDelegate:self]; // 4
-	[SNRInjector setBannerDelegate:self]; // 8
+	[SNRInjector setBannerDelegate:self]; // 5
 }
 ```

 Let's dive into some configurable functionalities:
 1. `Synerise.initialize` - Initializes **Synerise SDK**.
 2. `Synerise.setDebugModeEnabled` - Enables debug mode for **Synerise SDK**.
 See **Debug logs** section for more information.
 3. `Synerise.setDelegate` - Sets delegate to handle actions from **Synerise SDK**.
 See **Synerise SDK delegate** section for more information.
-4. `Tracker.setAutoTrackMode` - Sets proper mode for view tracking.
-See **Tracker** section for more information.
-5. `Tracker.setConfiguration` - Sets custom configuration for Tracker module.
-6. `Injector.setAutomatic` - Fetches your Injector content right away.
+4. `Injector.setWalkthroughDelegate` - Sets delegate to handle walkthrough actions.
 See **Injector** section for more information.
-7. `Injector.setWalkthroughDelegate` - Sets delegate to handle walkthrough actions.
-See **Injector** section for more information.
-8. `Injector.setBannerDelegate` - Sets delegate to handle banner actions.
+5. `Injector.setBannerDelegate` - Sets delegate to handle banner actions.
 See **Injector** section for more information.

 ## Initialization with custom API environment